-In this work we have considered Bianchi type-I cosmological models with generalised Chaplygin gas EoS represented by equation (\ref{e17}) and cosmological solutions are obtained by using time periodic varying deceleration parameter represented by equation (\ref{e12}).
-By fixing the value of constant parameter $n$, we have computed the range of parameter $m$ (see Table-\ref{Tab11} for present observational value (range) of deceleration parameter.
-Figures \ref{fig1} and \ref{fig2} shows the variation of deceleration parameter with respect to cosmic time for $n=0.01$ and $n=0.10$ and corresponding range of $m$.
+In this work, we have considered Bianchi-I cosmological models with generalised Chaplygin gas represented by equation (\ref{e17}) and cosmological solutions are obtained by using time periodic deceleration parameter represented by equation (\ref{e12}).
+By fixing the value of constant parameter $n$, we have computed the range of parameter $m$ (see Table-\ref{Tab11} for present observational value (range) of deceleration parameter).
+Figures (\ref{fig1}) and (\ref{fig2}) shows the variation of deceleration parameter with respect to cosmic time for $n=0.01$ and $n=0.10$ and corresponding range of $m$.
 For $n=0.01$ deceleration parameter is negative throughout the evolution of the universe whereas for $n=0.10$ it shows transition from decelerated phase to accelerated phase periodically throughout the evolution of the universe.
 Hubble parameter represented by (\ref{e13}) is computed by using it's relation with deceleration parameter.
-The constant of integration $c_4$ effects the scale factor so we have discussed three different cases for the considered model depending on the positive negative and neutral nature of $c_4$.
-In each of the cases we have calculated metric potentials, energy density ($\rho$), pressure ($p$) directional Hubble parameters, Gravitational constant ($G$), cosmological constant ($\Lambda$), physical quantities of the observational interest (such as expansion scalar ($\Theta$), shear scalar ($\sigma^2$) and the anisotropy parameter ($A_m$) and state finder parameters ($r$ and $s$).
-In this work we have considered the time periodic deceleration parameter and EoS of generalised Chaplygin gas as exotic fluid background in the framework of Bianchi type-I space-time.
-The conclusion of our study are as follows \begin{itemize}
+The integration constant $c_4$ affects the scale factor so we have discussed three different cases for the considered model depending on the positive negative and neutral nature of $c_4$.
+In each of the cases we have analyzed the solutions and physical quantities of the observational interest (such as expansion scalar ($\Theta$), shear scalar ($\sigma^2$), anisotropy parameter ($A_m$), state finder parameters ($r$ and $s$)).